JasonBoyett/Goethe.nvim/README.md

 ### Understanding `theme_overrides`

 The `theme_overrides` option in Goethe.nvim allows you to specify that when certain themes are selected, a specific variant of that theme should be used instead.
-This is particularly useful for themes that offer multiple variants but do not explicitly change the `g:colorscheme` variable to reflect the chosen variant.
+This is particularly useful for themes that offer multiple variants but do not explicitly change the `g:colors_name` variable to reflect the chosen variant.
 By specifying theme overrides, you ensure Goethe accurately persists your exact theme preferences, including any specific variants, across sessions.

-For example, if you prefer the "tokyonight-storm" variant over the default "tokyonight" theme, configuring `theme_overrides` allows Goethe to remember and apply "tokyonight-storm" even though NeoVim's `g:colorscheme` might only recognize it as "tokyonight".
+For example, if you prefer the "tokyonight-storm" variant over the default "tokyonight" theme, configuring `theme_overrides` allows Goethe to remember and apply "tokyonight-storm" even though NeoVim's `g:colors_name` might only recognize it as "tokyonight".
 This feature supports multiple overrides, enabling a customized and nuanced theme setup tailored to your preferences.

 ### Commands